 How EDC Can Help

-Establishing a clear well-documented plan for the development of a medical device is fundamental in the production process.
+Establishing clear well-documented medical device requirements documentation for the development of a medical device is fundamental in the production process.
 This assures that the device complies with regulations.
 Requirements documentation is essential to stay on track for FDA approval.
 This helps answer many of the questions the FDA will need to know in the submission process.
 This written document is for technical teams and design teams, so, it should be written in an understood manner.
 In this regard, hiring a technical writer can help produce and update requirements documentation.
 In addition, it should be easy to understand.
-EDC’s technical writers are well adept at producing this type of documentation.
-Lastly, they have decades of experience creating scientific, medical, and financial technical writing, including user guides, training materials, and standard operating procedures.
+EDC’s technical writers are adept at producing medical device requirements documentation Lastly, they have decades of experience creating scientific, medical, and financial technical writing, including user guides, training materials, and standard operating procedures.

 Written by Diana Guerra